sesamiapp/devportal/docs/sesami-apps/1-intro.md

 ---

 # Intro
-Working with several different businesses with various requirements brought us to create a system for external developers to expand the Sesami feature.
+Working with various businesses with various requirements brought us to create a system for external developers to expand the Sesami feature.

 <p>
-<b>Sesami Apps</b> provides an echo system for external apps to communicate with the Sesami platform, products, and APIs, expanding Sesami features, providing more services, easing up workflows, and improving customers' user experiences.
+<b>Sesami Apps</b> provides an echo system for external apps to communicate with the Sesami platform, products, and APIs, expanding Sesami features, providing more services, easing workflows, and improving customers' user experiences.
 </p>

 <p>
-In this sequence of documents, you can explore working with the Sesami Apps and developing your own apps, or even providing it to other businesses.
-But first, lets start with some declarations:
+In this sequence of documents, you can explore working with the Sesami Apps and developing your apps, or even providing it to other businesses.
+But first, let's start with some declarations:
 </p>

 ### What is an app?
-In the Sesami echo system, an app is a small piece of web software, that serves from a host on the internet, and it is able to communicate with Sesami in its products.
+In the Sesami echo system, an app is a small piece of web software that serves from a host on the internet and can communicate with Sesami in its products.

 ### What is an extension?
 Every app has a home page for its users which will open in the Admin Portal.
 But there are several more places(targets) available for the app developers to load a small version of their app to do something specific in that place.
 We call that small app an "extension".